-Here are our Christmas party tips for 2014, based upon our experiences attending the party for the last five years.
-The Mickey’s Very Merry Christmas Party 2013 schedule is now set, with parties starting in early November and continuing through December!
+This post covers our Christmas Party tips, updated for 2014, based upon our experiences attending the party for the last six years.
+The Mickey’s Very Merry Christmas Party 2014 schedule is now set, with parties starting in early November and continuing through December!
 Ticket prices will vary for 2014 based upon whether you purchase in advance or on the day of, are a child or adult, and whether you have an Annual Pass, Disney Vacation Club membership, or some other affiliation that entitles you to a discount.
 In any case, the event is not cheap, starting at $62 for children with advance purchase on select nights and exceeding $70 for adults on the “Premium” night!
 To purchase tickets, visit Disney’s Mickey’s Very Merry Christmas Party page.

 That said, if you’re visiting Walt Disney World in November or December, Mickey’s Very Merry Christmas Party is an absolute must-do!
 But more on that later.
 First, let’s provide an overview of the events to those who haven’t been.